RiddhiGaudani/RiddhiGaudani/README.md

 - 📫 How to reach me **riddhigau111@gmail.com**

-- 📄 I have created a Project in Python Django [which was related to Project Management System in Company in team](which was related to Project Management System in Company in team)
+- 📄 I have created a Project in Python with Django framework  with my team   which was related to Project Management System in Company

-- ⚡  I am a really Quick Learner and Good at Grabing Opportunities
+- ⚡  I am a  Quick Learner and Good at Grabing Opportunities

 <h3 align="left">Connect with me:</h3>